andreicito2/Inverted-Pendulum/README.md

 Video: https://youtu.be/5oP2OeEzNEM

 ## Description:
-This project is a part of our Control Systems class, where we where tasked with developing a control system with the methods we learned in the first half of the class.
-Our project was to make a single inverted pendulum with the possibility of adding a second inverted pendulum.
-Then system uses a Spartin-3 FPGA for communication with an dc motor, 2 encoders, and 2 hall effect sensors.
+This project was done for out Control Systems class, in which we where tasked with developing a control system using the methods learned during the class.
+The project chosen was to balance an inverted pendulum with the possibility of adding a second pendulum.
+The system uses a Spartan-3 FPGA for communication with a DC motor, 4 encoders, and 2 hall effect sensors.
-The DC motor moves the cart on the track with a string and the encoders give the angles of the 2 pendulums. and the hall effect sensors are their to keep the motor from launching the cart in to the end of the track and the motor shaft from snapping.
+The DC motor moves the cart on the track with a string.
+The encoders provide the angles of the 2 pendulums as well as the position of the cart.
+One encoder remains unused.
+The hall effect sensors are intended to shutoff the FPGA when the cart reaches them, preventing the cart from slamming into the end supports.
-The FPGA uses Octave and the "sockets" library to communicate with a laptop.
-Then the code uses the "control" library for LQR placement.
+A laptop, running Octave, uses the "sockets" package to communicate with the FPGA board.

 ## Setup:
 To use the system you need the "ctrlbox.m" file and "pendulum_single.m" files.
-The "ctrlbox.m" file talks with with FPGA to run code and get error messages back.
-The "pendulum_single.m" file holds the control method for balancing a single inverted pendulum.
+The "pendulum_single.m" file holds the control method for balancing a the pendulum.
+The "ctrlbox.m" file interfaces with the FPGA to operate the motor.

 ## Features:
 - Full State Observer
-- LQR Control
+- LQR Control using the Octave "control" package
 - Octave